dchaplinsky/thebeast/docs/README.md

 ## 2) Anatomy of a mapping file

-At the top level a mapping has these sections:
+At the top level, a mapping has these sections:

 ```yaml
 id: my_dataset_v1            # Optional but recommended